 Two months after they met, the mine shut down for a year, preparing to become a non-union outfit.
 The couple spent four years largely adrift.
 He tried strip mining but quit because he found the environmental practices odious.
 She was a school janitor and worked in a greenhouse.

 Then they found their calling: wooden spoons.

-Allegheny Treenware cohabits with the Jennings's farm on 45 acres in Thornton, West Virginia.
+Allegheny Treenware is part of the Jennings's farm on 45 acres in Thornton, West Virginia.
 Grafton is the nearest big town--if 5,000 people counts as big.
 Land here is lush and forested, although big timber and gas wells are taking their toll.
 The farm provides produce, and both Jenningses like to hunt.
 In lean years, that kept them fed.

-"Treenware" is a Saxon word meaning small, wooden objects.
+"Treenware" refers to wooden household and kitchen utensils.
 The Jenningses manufacture roughly 170 types of such objects ranging from simple dinner spoons to measuring cups.
 Those cups, as well as wooden measuring spoons, soared in popularity four years ago when chef Damaris Phillips started using them on her Food Network program Southern at Heart.
 The orders came so fast the Jenningses eliminated ladles from their offerings, so they'd have enough thick boards to make the cups.

 About 85 percent of products are crafted from cherry.
 The Jenningses buy their lumber from local landowners.
 Sometimes, after a particularly violent storm cuts a swath through the area, people will just give it to them.

 Allegheny Treenware is sold at retail stores, online, and to tourists who pass through the Jennings's log cabin showroom after visiting the plant (and making their own spoons).
 They come for the workshop, "but we have a beautiful farm and a greenhouse and an awesome koi pond," Sue says.
 "People like to see how we are living off the land."